The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western

-To evaluate the automatic BCG choice at low redshift $z<0.1$, we run \eromapper on the cluster catalog of \cite{Kluge2020aa}.
-This catalog is mostly a subset of the ACO catalog, but each cluster is carefully centered on the BCG.
-The BCG was chosen as the largest and most central galaxy based on visual inspection of deep images that reveal visual features on levels 27--28 $g'$ mag arcsec$^{-2}$.
-Of the 154 cataloged clusters that are within the LS footprint, we identify 130 cases with consistent redshift ($|z_{\rm best}-z_{\rm lit}|<0.01$).
+To further evaluate the automatic BCG choice at low redshift $z<0.1$, we ran \eromapper on the cluster catalog of \cite{Kluge2020aa}.
+This catalog is mostly a subset of the ACO catalog with each cluster carefully centered on the BCG.
+The BCG was chosen as the largest and most central galaxy based on visual inspection of deep images that revealed visual features on levels 27--28 $g'$ mag arcsec$^{-2}$.
+Of the 154 cataloged clusters that are within the LS footprint, we identified 130 cases with consistent redshift ($|z_{\rm best}-z_{\rm lit}|<0.01$).
 The lost fraction is attributed to the growing incompleteness at low redshifts (see Section \ref{sec:lowzcompleteness}).
 The median redshift of the sample from \cite{Kluge2020aa} is $z=0.06$.
-Of the 130 clusters, our automatic BCG selection is in 85 cases, consistent with the choice made by Kluge et al. In 23 cases, the BCG is not a member galaxy according to \eromapper, even though its redshift is consistent with the cluster redshift.
+Of the 130 clusters, our automatic BCG selection is in 85 cases consistent with the choice made by Kluge et al. In 23 cases, the BCG is not a member galaxy according to \eromapper, even though its redshift is consistent with the cluster redshift.
 These BCGs are typically marginal outliers in color space.
-By only considering the remaining 107 clusters, the agreement with the BCG choice by Kluge et al. is 80\%, precisely what we expect (see above).
-Higher color uncertainties at intermediate or higher redshift will likely keep the BCG colors consistent with the red-sequence colors.
+By only considering the remaining 107 clusters, the agreement with the BCG choice by \cite{Kluge2020aa} is 80\%, precisely what we expected (see beginning of this section).
+Larger color uncertainties at intermediate or higher redshift likely keep the BCG colors consistent with the red-sequence colors.
 Therefore, we expect for the full \erass and reanalyzed literature samples that the selected BCG is a good choice in $\sim$80\% of the clusters.